Jeffrey S. Leon's Outlook For The Year, 2018-2019

-The American College of Trial Lawyers was founded in 1950 as an organization to recognize the very best of the courtroom bar.
-The College has never limited the term “trial lawyers” – and our membership is composed of civil lawyers from both sides of the “v.”, criminal lawyers, public interest lawyers, state and federal prosecutors and public defenders.
-The primary constant is that Fellows of the College must have proven themselves in actual trial practice.
-There is an intensive vetting process to assure this.
-Membership is by invitation only, to persons who have distinguished themselves in trial practice for at least 15 years and who are recognized leaders in their local communities.
-The College looks for lawyers who are considered by other lawyers and judges to be the best in their states or provinces, lawyers whose ethical and moral standards are the highest, and lawyers who share the intangible quality of collegiality.
+The American College of Trial Lawyers was founded in 1950 as an organization to recognize the very best trial lawyers in the United States and Canada.
+Our membership is composed of civil trial lawyers (both plaintiff and defendant), criminal defense lawyers, public interest lawyers, state and federal prosecutors, provincial crown attorneys and public defenders.
+The College is an invitation-only organization.
+Fellows of the College must have demonstrated their abilities in actual trial practice.
+There is an intensive vetting process to ensure this is the case.
+Fellowship may be offered to trial lawyers who have distinguished themselves in trial practice for at least fifteen years and who are recognized as leaders of the trial bar in their local communities.
+The College looks for trial lawyers who are considered by other trial lawyers and judges to be the best in their states or provinces, lawyers whose ethical and moral standards are impeccable and lawyers who have demonstrated civility in their practice and who share that important quality of collegiality.

-The College is the only organization in which all Justices of the United States Supreme Court and all Justices of the Supreme Court of Canada are honorary members.
-The College is privileged to be able to make this statement because every Justice has elected to accept Honorary Fellowship in the College and to address the College at one of its national meetings.
-The Past Presidents of the College include some outstanding lawyers, including former Supreme Court Justice Lewis Powell and former U.S. Attorney Griffin Bell.
-We have also bestowed Honorary Fellowship on a number of distinguished jurists and barristers outside North America.
+The College is the only organization in which all Justices of the United States Supreme Court and all Justices of the Supreme Court of Canada are Honorary Fellows.
+The College is privileged to be able to make this statement and is honored by the fact that every Justice has elected to accept Honorary Fellowship and address the College at one of our National Meetings.
+Honorary Fellowship has also been bestowed on a number of distinguished jurists and barristers outside of North America.

-From its founding in 1950 through today, the three-fold mission of the College has been to maintain and improve:
+From the outset in 1950, the mission of the College has been three-fold.
+We strive to maintain and improve: